JJYing/Podcast-RSS-Editor/README.md

 # Known Issues
 - After editing an episode, the page jumped to still shows the old data.
 - Timezone issue for 'today'
+- Some people use different tag names in RSS file, like 'itunes:author' vs. 'autor'